fooker/opennms-snmpextend/README.md

 ## Snippets
-All snippets must be placed in `/stc/smnp/opennms` and have a extension matching the scripting language used by the script.
+All snippets must be placed in `/etc/smnp/opennms` and have a extension matching the scripting language used by the script.

-Example `.groovy` script:
+Example `test.groovy` script:
 ```
 results.addInteger("foo", 23);
 results.addInteger("bar", 42);